ngweimeng/RAG-on-FAANG-SEC-Filing/README.md

-# RAG on NVIDIA's 2023 Annual Report
+# Analyzing 10-K Filings submitted in 2023 for FAANG Companies: A Retrieval Augmented Generation (RAG) Approach

 ## Background

 Access to Large Language Models (LLMs) such as OpenAI's GPT-4 has been revolutionized through user-friendly APIs, yet the need for self-hosted solutions persists due to strict data privacy and residency requirements.
 The rise of open-source LLMs offers an alternative to third-party providers, granting more control over model deployment.

 Hosting LLMs in-house or on cloud services introduces compute capacity challenges.
 GPUs, while powerful, incur high costs.
 This project explores running quantized open-source LLMs on CPUs for document Q&A tasks using Retrieval Augmented Generation (RAG).
-The file we will run the document Q&A on is the  **96-page 2023 annual report of NVIDIA**
+The file we will run the document Q&A on SEC fillings submitted in 2023 by FAANG Companies (Meta, Amazon, Apple, Netflix, Alphabet).

 ## Quantization Overview